ArnauCh7/Asterix-Decoder-PGTA/README.txt

 3. Restart the simulation with the Restart button at any time
 4. Increase or decrease simulation speed up to x10 with "+" and "-" respectively
 5. Download a KLM that can be imported into Google Earth to see the trajectories of the aircraft with the button in the bottom middle of the display
-6. If a new file is imported, please click on reload before running the simulation, if not done the simulation will run the previous file loaded
+6. If a new file is imported, please click on reload before running the simulation, if not done the simulation will run the previous file loaded.
+7. To drag the map use the right click on your mouse, and to zoom in and out use the mouse wheel

 *Note: Ensure to follow the correct sequence by first setting up the file with Import before you run either "Display" or "Simulation", a message error will show otherwise to remind you to import the file*